ocaml/dune/doc/terminology.rst

   various parameters, such as the compilation flags.
 Inside a scope, each directory inherit the environment from its parent.
 At the root of every scope, a default environment is used.
-At any point, the environment can be altered using an :ref:`jbuild-env` stanza.
+At any point, the environment can be altered using an :ref:`dune-env` stanza.

 - **build profile**: a global setting that influence various defaults.
 It can be set from the command line using ``--profile